joey557/aidsbridge/README.md

 - Article: Contains educational content, with attributes for the title, content, and publication date.

+- Story: Another kind of atricle.
+Allows users to share their personal journeys and experiences, featuring a title, narrative, and shared date.

 - Event: Manages awareness events, with details including name, date, and location.

 - Resource: Represents external resources available for users, linked to an Address entity for location details.

-- Treatment: Describes various HIV/AIDS treatments discussed within articles, highlighting the name and description of treatments.

-- Consultation: Manages booking consultations, including the time and type of consultation available.

-- Story: Allows users to share their personal journeys and experiences, featuring a title, narrative, and shared date.

 - Address: Provides detailed location information for resources, including street, city, and country.